HPC-Europa3: My visit

 Posted: 7 Aug 2018 | 10:28

-Dr Martin Lepšík came on an HPC-Europa3 visit from 16-29 July and was hosted by Dr Emanuele Paci at the University of Leeds.
+Dr Martin Lepšík came on an HPC-Europa3 visit in July 2018 and was hosted by Dr Emanuele Paci at the University of Leeds.
 Martin started his visit by coming to Edinburgh.

 My name is Martin Lepšík, and I am a Czech computational structural biologist.
 After 11 years of fruitful research in quantum mechanics-based drug design (at P. Hobza’s group at IOCB, Prague, CR), I decided to enrich my expertise with enhanced-sampling molecular dynamics of lectin-carbohydrate complexes, important for human health and disease.